HashTucE/Library/README.md

 # Deployment of Library to Nexus

-- Start to clone "Library" to your local machine.
+- Start to clone `Library` to your local machine.
-- To the root of "Library" execute this command to create a package :
+- To the root of `Library` execute this command to create a package :
     ```
     mvn package
     ```
-- Then enter this command to deploy Library to your Nexus repository :
+- Then enter this command to deploy `Library` to your `Nexus` repository :
     ```
     mvn deploy
     ```
-    And you should now see your .jar inside the repository "maven-snapshots" on your Nexus interface.
+    And you should now see your `.jar` inside the repository `maven-snapshots` on your `Nexus` interface.